Day 3 - Tropentag2024, People, Speeches, Tropentag 2024

 Approaches to upscaling agroforestry

-The final day of Tropentag 2024 started with a workshop on the topic of “Upscaling Agroforestry in the Tropics” led by Lilian Beck, a PhD researcher from the University of Hohenheim, alongside representatives from the Center for International Forestry Research and World Agroforestry (CIFOR-ICRAF).
+The final day of Tropentag 2024 started with a workshop on the topic of “Upscaling Agroforestry in the Tropics” led by Lilian Beck, a PhD researcher from the University of Hohenheim and the Center for International Forestry Research and World Agroforestry (CIFOR-ICRAF).
 The workshop featured interactive reflections on agroforestry practices, case studies and recommendations to advance these practices.

 Understanding Agroforestry